Lotus Isle: 1930–1931: Subsequent season

-For the following season, a promoter named Al Painter took over management of the park, and created a "Dance-A-Thon" event in the park's Peacock Ballroom, which held room for 6,600 dancers.
+The park re-opened on May 16, 1931 under the management of promoted Al Painter, with approximately $100,000 spent in improvements and new attractions.
+Painter created a "Dance-A-Thon" event in the park's Peacock Ballroom, which held room for 6,600 dancers.
+An 85 ft ferris wheel was introduced as a new attraction, as well as the "Y-Alps", a scenic alpine-themed ride.

 During this time, John Ringling sold Lotus Isle a temperamental bull elephant named "Tusko" who soon destroyed several pavilions after being spooked by a low-flying stunt plane.
 The elephant, which had previously rampaged through Sedro-Woolley, Washington, eventually ended up in Seattle's Woodland Park Zoo.